Kyle Clifford

-Kyle Frank Clifford (born January 13, 1991) is a Canadian professional ice hockey forward currently playing for the Toronto Marlies in the American Hockey League (AHL) while under contract to the Toronto Maple Leafs of the National Hockey League (NHL).
-He was selected by the Los Angeles Kings in the second round (35th overall) of the 2009 NHL Entry Draft.
+Kyle Frank Clifford (born January 13, 1991) is a Canadian former professional ice hockey forward.
+He was selected by the Los Angeles Kings in the second round (35th overall) of the 2009 NHL entry draft, and spent the majority of his career with the team, though also made appearances with the Toronto Maple Leafs and St. Louis Blues.
 Clifford is a two-time Stanley Cup champion with the Kings.

 Early life

 Clifford was born on January 13, 1991, in Ayr, Ontario, Canada.
 He began playing ice hockey after seeing his older brothers play the sport.

 Playing career

 Clifford began his minor hockey career with the Ayr Flames before spending six seasons with Cambridge Minor Hockey.
 He was eventually drafted by the Barrie Colts of the Ontario Hockey League (OHL).

 He spent three seasons with the Colts, amassing 45 goals and 100 points in 184 games, also totaling 327 penalty minutes.
 During the 2009 NHL Entry Draft, he was selected in the second round, 35th overall, by the Los Angeles Kings.
 He was signed to an entry-level contract by the Kings on September 22, 2009.
 After the 2009–10 season, Clifford joined the Kings' American Hockey League (AHL) affiliate, Manchester Monarchs for the postseason.